ogagaoghene/todo-list-structure/README.md

 # ToDo List Structure
-This is a to-do-list project for implementing basic CRUD operations.
-This web app can be used to to maintain one's daily routine.
+This is a to-do-list project for implementing basic CRUD (Create, Read, Update and Delete) operations.

 ## Major Technologies
 - [ ] HTML5